Central Point sees streak of 36 car break-ins in one week

 "They were taking random things which was strange," Bartell said.
 "We were hearing things like Dutch Bros stamp cards were getting stolen, or the police officers told us that things were being left at the crime scenes from the previous ones they were at."

-That's what happened with the Padilla family - their truck was broken into Monday morning and a wallet was stolen from inside.
+The Padilla family says that's what happened when their truck was broken into Monday morning and a wallet was stolen from inside.

-"[The wallet] showed up at the neighbors' house over there and just showed up on their yard and they brought it back," Edgar Padilla, who's father's truck was broken into, said.
+"[The wallet] showed up at the neighbors' house over there and just showed up on their yard and they brought it back," said Edgar Padilla, who's father's truck was broken into.
 "The police officer came back a few hours later and said that's the fourth time this has happened that the wallets are just found later down the road with nothing stolen out of it."

-Even without anything stolen, the Padilla family will still take precautions.
+Even without anything stolen, the Padilla family is taking extra precautions.

-"Double checking we lock the doors and I think we're going to get security cameras installed," Padilla said.
+"Double checking we lock the doors and I think we're going to get security cameras installed," said Padilla.

-Padilla says most of his neighborhood already has security cameras, so getting some of their own will help make their neighborhood even safer.
+Padilla says most of his neighborhood already has security cameras and think getting some of their own will help make their neighborhood even safer.